iocfinc/100DaysOfML/Logs.md

 I have also tried the example outlined in the SKlearn documentation.
 The code is in 'GNB-SKLearn.py'.

-#### Day 3: July 9, 2018
+## Day 3: July 9, 2018

 I am currently having multiple projects at once.
-The Deep Learning nanodgree in [Udacity](https://www.udacity.com/course/deep-learning-nanodegree--nd101) is starting this July 10 and I am enrolled.
+The Deep Learning nanodegree in [Udacity](https://www.udacity.com/course/deep-learning-nanodegree--nd101) is starting this July 10 and I am enrolled.
 This #100DaysOfMLCode would be a great supplement to track my progress in the nano-degree.
 I enrolled because I am becoming more interested to pursue the field of AI.
 I am interested in knowing more and I would like to enter the field and contribute.
 This would be part of my life long learning initiative.
 This was paid with the money I saved up as *Education Funds*:thumbsup:

 In terms of progress for today, I was able to continue watching UD120.
 It is helpful but I also found the [crash course](https://developers.google.com/machine-learning/crash-course/) in Google Developers helpful.
 Although I have just finished watching the Intro and Framing, if the course structure is the same then I would recommend this course better than the one in Udacity.
 The crash course has some reading parts which I can follow along which I **-PERSONALLY-** prefer.